openhab/openhab-docs/configuration/items.md

 -   the state part of the icon must consist of all lower case letters (even if the state of the Item includes uppercase letters)

--   the icon selected is based on the mapped value used in the label (i.e. what gets returned by `[MAP(file.map):%s]`, not the Item's raw state.

 The name of dynamic icons must meet the following format: